 The church must uphold sound doctrine.
 Scripture says, “Preach the word; be ready in season and out of season; reprove, rebuke, exhort, with great patience and instruction.
 For the time will come when they will not endure sound doctrine; but wanting to have their ears tickled, they will accumulate for themselves teachers in accordance to their own desires” (2 Timothy 4:2-3).
 By the command of God, we earnestly strive to preach the Word and uphold sound doctrine in our church.
 Below is a twelve part summary of what we believe regarding major areas of doctrine.

-We believe the Bible is the Word of God, inerrant (without error) and infallible (incapable of teaching error) and wholly trustworthy in the autographs (2 Tim.
+We believe the Bible (66 books of the Old and New Testament Scriptures) is the Word of God, inerrant (without error) and infallible (incapable of teaching error) and wholly trustworthy in the autographs (2 Tim.
 3:16).
 Therefore, we diligently strive to understand and apply its meaning and uphold what it says in all that we do as a church and as disciples of the Lord Jesus Christ (Matt.
 28:20), who both confirmed the Old Testament Scriptures and authorized the New (Matt.
 5:18; John 14:26).
-We believe that the main message of Scripture is Jesus Christ (John 5:39, 46; Luke 24:27, 44; 1 Tim.
-4:6-10) and that sound doctrine must issue forth in godly living in Christ-likeness (2 Cor.
-3:18; 1 Tim.
-6:3-4).
+We believe that the main message of Scripture is Jesus Christ (John 5:39, 46; Luke 24:27, 44) and that sound doctrine must issue forth in godly living in Christ-likeness (1 Tim.
+6:3-4; 2 Cor.
+3:18).
 We believe the Bible was given by the Spirit of truth, God the Holy Spirit (2 Pet.
 1:21) and that Scripture alone is sufficient for faith and practice (2 Tim.
-3:16-17) for all generations (2 Pet.
-1:15).
+3:16-17).